 - Using parchment paper or a silicone mat on a baking sheet, bake the vegan latkes for 20 minutes and then flip, cooking the other side for an additional 20 minutes.

 Typically, latkes are made with canola or peanut oil.
-In short, latkes are generally consumed on Hanukkah to commemorate the miracle of the oil lasting eight days in the story of the Hanukkah event commemorates the rededication of the Holy Temple.
+In short, latkes are generally consumed on Hanukkah to commemorate the miracle of the oil lasting eight days.
+The story of the Hanukkah event commemorates the rededication of the Holy Temple.

 Since my vegan latkes are vegan and oil-free, my recipe is a little different.
-Instead, I created a vegan, oil-free version, which my family loves.
+So instead, I created a vegan, oil-free version, which my family loves.

 VEGAN SOUR CREAM FOR VEGAN LATKES

-As with most of my recipes, I make my own vegan sour cream.
-I have yet to find a store-bought version I enjoy, so I make my own.
+As with most of my recipes, I make my vegan sour cream.
+Unfortunately, I have yet to find a store-bought version I enjoy, so I make my own.

 So, if you celebrate Hanukkah or enjoy potatoes, you will love vegan latkes for breakfast or dinner.
 Served with apple sauce and Vegan Sour Cream, vegan potato latkes melt in your mouth.